Italian residency: Who needs to apply for a permesso di soggiorno?

 All citizens of European Union member states plus Norway, Iceland, Liechtenstein and Switzerland have the right to live, work and travel in Italy for a period of up to 90 days without registering with the Italian authorities.

-Under the EU’s freedom of movement policy, EU nationals do not need a permesso di soggiorno (permit of stay).
+Under the EU’s freedom of movement rules, EU nationals do not need an Italian permesso di soggiorno (residency permit).
 All they need is a valid travel document, such as an identity card or passport.

-Although EU citizens can travel freely around European member states, anyone staying longer than three months in Italy is required to apply for a certificato di residenza (residence certificate) at their local Anagrafe (registry office).
+EU citizens staying longer than three months in Italy are required to register with their local Anagrafe (registry office).

-Requests for the certificato must include evidence of employment, study or training in Italy, or proof that you have sufficient economic means to support yourself and any dependants.
-You will also need to get your personal codice fiscale (Italian tax code) from the agenzia dell’entrate, which will allow you to open an Italian bank account.
+When registering with the anagrafe, you may be asked for evidence of employment, study or training in Italy, or proof that you have sufficient economic means to support yourself and any dependents.

-For EU citizens, applying for the certificato di residenza is something of a formality.
-The registration document costs €27.50 plus tax.
-But once you have it, it is valid for five years from the date of issue.
+For EU citizens, obtaining the certificato di residenza is something of a formality.
+The registration document costs €27.50 plus tax and is normally valid for five years.

-Under EU law, citizens from European Union member states can apply for permanent residency after they have lived in Italy for a continuous five-year period.
+Under EU law, citizens from European Union member states are eligible to apply for permanent residency after they have lived in Italy for a continuous five-year period.

-The application must be submitted before the expiry date of your existing residency permit to the Questura (police headquarters) in your place of residence.
+The application must be submitted before the expiry date of your existing registration document to the Questura (police headquarters) in your place of residence.

 For Brits: post-Brexit residency